xcdkz/YT-Feeder/README.md

 -   watch(best) -> watch it in the best quality
 -   watch(worst) -> watch it in the worst quality
 -   play in the background -> play audio from video in the background
+-   download -> download video
--   download -> download the video
+-   download audio -> download audio from video
--   command -> use your custom command on the video&rsquo;s link
+-   command -> use your custom command on video&rsquo;s link

 There&rsquo;s also an option to refresh the RSS feeds at the top of the list and there might be an option to stop currently playing audio in the background(only after selecting &ldquo;play in the background&rdquo;).

-<a id="orgc6597b4"></a>
+<a id="org7d4c44b"></a>

 ## Worth noting

-The default directory for downloaded videos is ~/Videos/
+The default directory for downloaded videos is ~/Videos/ and the default directory for downloaded audio is ~/Music/.

-<a id="org8aaa35d"></a>
+<a id="org09cd554"></a>

 # Configuration

 Change ~/.config/yt-feeder/config file to configure this script.
 If it doesn&rsquo;t exist, create it.
 The general syntax for this file is:

 ```
+// Some comment
-rss link or channel's ID|channel's name
+rss link or channel's ID
-rss link or channel's ID|channel's name
+rss link or channel's ID
-rss link or channel's ID|channel's name
+rss link or channel's ID
 DOWNLOAD|~/Videos/folder_for_yt_videos
 COMMAND|my_custom_command
+DOWNLOAD_AUDIO|~/Music/folder_for_yt_audio
 ```

-DOWNLOAD and COMMAND lines **must** be at the end of the config file if you wish to use them.
-DOWNLOAD specifies the custom directory where you wish to download your videos.
+Comments must be placed on separate lines, every line starting with &ldquo;//&rdquo; will be ignored by the script DOWNLOAD specifies the custom directory where you wish to download your videos.
 COMMAND specifies your custom command to use on youtube links.
+DOWNLOAD<sub>AUDIO</sub> specifies the custom directory where you wish to download your audio.

-<a id="org778d3bb"></a>
+<a id="org0e9c483"></a>

 # Requirements